 In this article, I will discuss the importance of a Roth IRA and compound interest, and how you can use a Roth IRA to become a millionaire while sheltering yourself from the Internal Revenue System (IRS).

 This does not mean dodging phone calls, creating offshore accounts, or doing something illegal.
-It's as simple as opening an account called a Roth IRA, which is one of the most powerful income generating tools you have available to you as an investor.
+It's as simple as opening an account called a Roth IRA, which is one of the most powerful tax-advantaged investment account options you have available to you as an investor.

 A Roth IRA has also become increasingly important with the uncertain fate of Social Security and the shift away from corporate pension plans, among other things.
 Our financial foundation in retirement is therefore becoming increasingly dependent on our decisions as individuals.

-But before delving into the details of a Roth IRA and why it's so advantageous, it's crucial that we understand compound interest.
+Before delving into the details of a Roth IRA and why it's so advantageous, it's crucial that we understand compound interest, as this ties directly into the value proposition Roth IRA's offer.

 If you start preparing for retirement while you're still young, it's going to take a lot less money to get you to a safe and secure retirement with over $1 million.
 This is due to what is called "compound interest."